 information to affected parties, including the alleged harasser.

 Once a complaint of harassment is received, ASCB will begin an investigation.
 An impartial

-investigative committee, consisting of the Executive Director or his/her designee, and two key
+investigative committee, consisting of the CEO or his/her designee, and two key

 staff members or volunteers will be established.
 If suspected criminal activity has occurred, the